Jugen/jk-web/README.md

 ##Note :
 you should be able to access your pages directly without faces/ path , for example , in the above test example, you can access your page using the following url http://localhost:8080/your-app-name/<del>faces</del>/test.xhtml with or without the `faces`

+## With JK-Faces , you have the following ready and configured for you :
+1. Configured all the required dependencies
+  1. JSF API and Implementation
+  2. PrimeFaces
+  3. PrimeFaces Extension
+  4. JK-DB database API
+  5. Javax-EL API
+  6. Owasp CSRF
+  7. Along with my jk-web dependences which includes many other utilities including export your jsf , jsp and html pages to pdf using flying-saucer-pdf
+  8. (Soon) Omnifaces
+  9. (Soon) Weld
+  10. Jasper Reports

+2. Configure all the required filters and servlets:
+  1. Faces-Servlets
+  2. Encoding-sevlets

+3. Configure the welcome pages to :
+  1. index.xhtml
+  2. index.jsp
+  3. home.xhtml
+  4. home.jsp

+4. add the required configurations for JSF including:
+  1. Fix ViewExpiredException issue with enableRestoreView11Compatibility to fix
+  2. Set  timezone to system timezone
+  3. Map JSF xhtml pages on without faces/prefix to protect againest code direct access.

+5. Configure Primefaces to use awsome-fonts by default

 ## Full Database driven example using JK-Faces and JK-DB
 ##### Maven `pom.xml`